YuanDaoze/GUI-Agents-Paper-List/change_readme_here.md

 # Awesome GUI Agent Paper List (Work-In-Progress)

-The current entries have been mostly auto-generated using GPT or Perplexity AI (via the repo's prompt).
+The current entries have been mostly auto-generated using [GPT](https://chatgpt.com/g/g-VqW9ONrgL-gui-paper-list) or Perplexity AI.
 This may lead to inaccuracies, particularly with links, author names, dates, or keywords.
 Contributions for corrections are welcome!

 ## Paper Covrage:
 A variety of papers related to GUI Agents, including but not limited to: